 Participants with an immigration background were matched to what I refer to for simplicity's sake as "region of origin", indicating one of the eleven regions encompassing their, or parental, country of birth.
 The regions selected to be targeted in this study encompassed all countries within Europe (except for the Western European countries), all ex-Soviet countries, Turkey, and five northern African countries (Egypt, Tunis, Morocco, Algeria, and Libya).
-Table 2 in the Appendix provides an overview of all regions (and all encompassed countries), along with the share of participants matched to each region.
-The selection of the eligible regions attempted to match the studied sample with the groups most represented among the population with an immigration background in Germany6, and to focus on those immigrant groups that are more likely to occupy a lower status position than the native majority in German society (thus the exclusion of the Western European countries).
-Table 1 in the Appendix presents the descriptive statistics of the sample across both treatments.
-The online survey was programmed in Qualtrics and the distribution of the link to the experiment was delegated to a panel company CINT7.
+Table A1 in the Appendix A.2 provides an overview of all regions (and all encompassed countries), along with the share of participants matched to each region.
+The selection of the eligible regions attempted to match the studied sample with the groups most represented among the population with an immigration background in Germany8, and to focus on those immigrant groups that are more likely to occupy a lower status position than the native majority in German society (thus the exclusion of the Western European countries), while still being (on average) perceived more favorably compared to the refugees from the Middle East.
+Table A2 in the Appendix A.2 presents the descriptive statistics of the sample across both treatments.
+The online survey was programmed in Qualtrics and the distribution of the link to the experiment was delegated to a panel company CINT9.